ashutoshmjain/gita/src/how.md

 `Arjun uvaach` means  `Arjuna` said ...

 `Arjuna` was a life-long friend and student of `Krishna`.
-His voice stands for the questions we mortals have - when tested and confused.
-And also the magical discernment once `Krishna` unveiled the knowledge unto him - thus by extension, to all the seekers.
+His voice stands for the questions we mortals have when tested and confused.
+And also the magical discernment once `Krishna` unveiled knowledge unto him.
 Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!
 At the end of this conversation, `Arjuna` said :

 <div style="padding-left:40px;font-size:0.9em;">